 Growing up in mostly rural north central Pennsylvania, it was common for farmers in the “Pennsylvania Dutch” tradition to place geometric patterns known as “hex signs” on their barns to ward of evil spirits.
 Later, in architecture school at Penn State, studies were completed on the utopian planned circular community of San Leucio, Italy.

-After establishing my architectural practice in San Francisco in 1982, I shortly thereafter began working with a group of Benedictine monks on the design of a monastery.
+After establishing my architectural practice in San Francisco, I shortly thereafter began working with a group of Benedictine monks on the design of a monastery.
 The beautiful color and geometry of the stained glass rose windows of the Romanesque and Gothic cathedrals were discovered in my research of monastic realms.
 The rose window cycle was complete after its design became the final class project for my “Architects in the Schools” experience at St. Dominick’s School 5th grade class in San Francisco.

 Carl Jung writes: